danielwoodie/fireplace/content/calculators/futurevaluesimulator.md

 2. Multiply by 1 + randomly sampled growth rate.
 3. Repeat steps 1 and 2 for each year (Goal FIRE Age - Current Age).

-The growth rates come from taken from the last 100 years of S&P returns minus the corresponding year's CPI (inflation).
+The growth rates come from the last 100 years of S&P returns minus the corresponding year's CPI (inflation).
 You can see the full table <a href="/blog/post-2/" target="_blank">here</a>.

 <section>